Bandaranaike Airport attack: Assault

 Around 9:00 pm on 23 July 2001, a group of 14 LTTE Black Tigers arrived at the Major Raj Fernando playground in Kurana, close to the western perimeter of SLAF Katunayake on a Mitsubishi Fuso Rosa.
-It was later suspected that the Black Tiger had reached the town of Negombo via the sea and had been met by LTTE intelligence wing carders who had arrange for logistics to being them to Kurana.
+It was later suspected that the Black Tiger had reached the town of Negombo via the sea and had been met by LTTE intelligence wing carders who had arrange for logistics to bring them to Kurana.
 At the Major Raj Fernando playground they dressed and prepared for the attack, making their way to the air base perimeter around 9:30 pm.
 This group was observed by local residents who reported it to a perimeter patrol of two SLAF Regiment airmen who came to the playground and found the items left behind by the Black Tigers, yet failed to raise the alarm.

 The airbase was over 700 acres in size with large coconut fields along its perimeter.
 In the high security zones covering the aircraft hangars of the two flying squadrons were at the southern end overlooking the runway shared by the international airport.
 Two chain-link fences secured the hangars from three sides the parking apron was secured with guard points and there was a storm water ditch between the parking apron and the runway.
 At around 1:15 am an off duty air force sergeant noticed a group crossing the road outside the outer enclosure and reported it to a corporal on duty at a guard point.
 The corporal failed to report it to the duty officer.
 Half an hour later a sergeant on duty at a guard point at the No. 10 Squadron hangar sighted a group and reported it to the Operations Room asking if there were any ambush parties detailed and received confirmation.
 Hence no alarm was raised.